Calendly Free vs Paid: Is the Upgrade Worth It?

 Is Calendly available for free?

-Yes, Calendly does offer a free plan that works perfectly for basic scheduling needs.
-But let's dig into what you actually get and where you'll run into roadblocks.
+Yes, Calendly offers a free plan that works for basic scheduling needs.
+But there's a meaningful gap between what you get and what most growing businesses actually need.

 Key features in the free plan